Fati becomes youngest Spain scorer in 4-0 win over Ukraine

 It has been a stunning breakout year for the youngster, as he piled up the milestones for precocious scoring.

-After debuting for Barcelona last season, Fati became the youngest player to score for the club in the Spanish league at the age of 16 years, 304 days, on Aug.
+Fati became the youngest player to score for Barcelona in the Spanish league at the age of 16 years, 304 days, on Aug.
 31, 2019.
 Two weeks later he became the youngest player to score at Barcelona’s Camp Nou stadium.
 On Dec.
 10, he became the youngest player to score in a Champions League match in a 2-1 win at Inter Milan.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports